GenesisFan64/Marsiano-MARS/README.md

 - Runs on Z80, with DMA-protection on the Genesis side
 - Supports PSG, FM and PWM.
 Up to 17 channels.
 - PSG: supports effects like Attack and Release. can autodetect if the NOISE channel uses Tone3(frequency-steal) mode.
-- YM2612: DAC sample playback at 18000hz aprox. with pitch, supports FM3 special mode .
+- YM2612: DAC sample playback at 18000hz with pitch, supports FM3 special mode .
 - PWM: 7-psuedo channels at 22050hz in Stereo and Mono with Pitch, Volume and Panning.
 Controlled by the sound driver in the Genesis side.
 Has PWM-overflow and ROM RV protection.
-- Supports Ticks and "sub-step" Tempo (default tracker tempos: 150 for NTSC and 120 for PAL)
+- Supports Ticks and "sub-steps" Tempo (default tracker tempos: 150 for NTSC and 120 for PAL)
 - Channel-link system: Any track-channel automaticly picks the available channel in the soundchip.
 (PSG, FM, PWM)
 - Two playback slots: Second slot has priority for SFX sound effects, it can temporally override channels used by the first slot.
 - Can autodetect each soundchips' special features (PSG, DAC and FM3 special) and swap those features mid-playback in the same slot. (ex.
 FM6 to DAC or DAC to FM6)